Community Engagement

 2021: Markie Fleming, II, MD MS, Martin Luther King Jr. Health System Award

-Established in 2013, Dr. Martin Luther King University of Virginia Health System Award is presented annually to a student, faculty or staff member of the Health System who embodies Dr. Martin Luther King’s values and teachings, in cultural competence, health care disparities, or fostering an environment of inclusiveness, in accordance with the institution’s mission and values.
+Established in 2013, Dr. Martin Luther King University of Virginia Health System Award is presented annually to a student, faculty or staff member of the Health System who embodies Dr. Martin Luther King’s values and teachings, in cultural competence, gaps in healthcare outcomes, or fostering a welcoming environment, in accordance with the institution’s mission and values.

 Mark Fleming, II, MD